-Whether we should obey the law is a question that affects everyone’s day-to-day life, from traffic laws to criminal laws to requirements to pay our taxes.
-Even if most people obey unreflectively or out of habit, the question remains: why we are morally required to do so?
-If we fail to obey, the state may well enforce compliance, but is it right for it to do so, and if so, why?
+Whether we should obey the law is a question that affects everyone’s day-to-day life, from traffic laws to taxes.
+Most people obey out of habit, but the question remains: why are we morally required to do so?
+If we fail to obey, the state may enforce compliance, but is it right for it to do this, and if so, why?

-In this book George Klosko, a renowned authority on political obligation, skilfully probes these questions.
-Illustrating his analysis with concrete examples, he considers various prominent theories of obligation and shows why they are unpersuasive.
-He contends that only an approach that interweaves multiple principles, rooted in the principle of "fair play", can provide a satisfying explanation of why we should obey the law.
+In this book, George Klosko, a renowned authority on political obligation, skillfully probes these questions.
+He considers various prominent theories of obligation and shows why they are unconvincing, contending that only an approach that interweaves multiple principles, rooted in "fair play," is fully persuasive.

-While providing a clear and concise overview of the subject as a whole, Klosko develops the fullest statement of his own well known theory of political obligation.
-The result is not only an essential introductory text for students of political theory and philosophy, but a cutting-edge, original contribution to the debate.
+Klosko develops the fullest statement of his own well-known theory of political obligation while providing a clear overview of the subject.
+The result is both an essential introductory text for students of political theory and philosophy and a cutting-edge, original contribution to the debate.